MUG: Pseudo Labeling Augmented Audio-Visual Mamba Network for Audio-Visual Video Parsing: Our Approach

-Furthermore, a portion of the parameters are shared between the forward/backward SSM in both modalities.
-As shown in \ref{figure3}, forward SSM and backward SSM include 6 parameters: input transition matrices A state transition matrices B,and output transition matrices C. The state transition matrices B has the most significant impact on the system, as they govern the evolution of the current hidden state \cite{thirty-eight}.
-Consequently, We share parameters of state transition matrices B between two modalities, while keeping input transition matrices a and output transition matrices C independent.
-This strategy captures cross-modal similarity information while maintaining unimodal independence.
+Furthermore, in the forward/backward SSM, two modalities share a portion of parameters due to the consistency in their scanning directions.
+As shown in \ref{figure3}, forward SSM and backward SSM include 6 parameters: input transition matrices A state transition matrices B,and output transition matrices C. The state transition matrices B has the most significant impact on the system, as they govern the evolution of the current hidden state .
+Consequently, We share parameters of state transition matrices B between two modalities, while keeping input transition matrices a and output transition matrices C independent \cite{thirty-eight}.
+This strategy not only reduces the number of parameters and the potential risk of overfitting, but also preserves unimodal independence while capturing cross-modal similarity information.
+Subsequently, each feature of both modalities is subjected to a gating strategy in order to fuse the scanning results and obtain the feature $f^{AMF}_m$ by element-by-element summation, $m \in \{a,v\}$.
+Finally, as shown in \ref{figure3}, the features undergo a simple add to obtain mixed feature $f^{AMF}_{mix}$. $f^{AMF}_m$ and $f^{AMF}_{mix}$ are fed as three input to the Mamba feature enhancement module.
 We employ multiple learnable parameters to control the degree of interaction between different modalities, preventing excessive interference between modalities.
-Subsequently, each feature of both modalities is subjected to a gating strategy in order to fuse the scanning results and obtain the feature $f^{AMF}_m$ by element-by-element summation, $m \in \{a,v\}$.
-Finally, as shown in \ref{figure3}, the features undergo a simple interaction and concat to obtain mixed feature $f^{AMF}_{mix}$. $f^{AMF}_m$ and $f^{AMF}_{mix}$ are fed as three input to the Mamba feature enhancement module.
-Additionally, by modeling sequences in causal order, Mamba strengthens the connections between adjacent frames and enhance the perception ability of multi-frame events.
+By modeling sequences in causal order, Mamba strengthens the connections between adjacent frames and enhance the perception ability of multi-frame events.

 \textbf{Mamba feature enhancement module(MFE).} The features that have undergone AMF will be fed into the mamba feature enhancement module, as illustrated in \ref{figure3}.
 This module accepts three types of input: visual features, audio features, and mixed features.
 Initially, the feature maps from the two modalities undergo average pooling to reduce their dimensionality.
 Next, the features from the corresponding time steps of the two modalities are subjected to an element-wise multiplication operation.
 These features are then transformed into channel enhancement vectors through the activation of a Sigmoid function, which performs channel-wise enhancement on the original feature maps at each time step.
 By leveraging the element-wise product of features from different modalities, the mapping of these similar features is strengthened.
 This process effectively amplifies the shared features and fine details across the two modalities while suppressing the dissimilar features, thereby mitigating the interference caused by discrepancies between modal features.
 Finally, we obtain the enhanced features $f^{MFE}_m$, $m \in \{a,v\}$.